(updated April 2015)

 In this country, however, although I found several instances where SSRIs were involved in the homicide of a loved one, none of these named Sertraline as the SSRI implicated in the killing.
 Brand names of medication are seldom revealed at inquests.

-In terms of “murder/suicide”, I found just two cases which mentioned Sertraline by name, each of which involved a mother and child.
+In terms of “murder/suicide” however, I found two cases which mentioned Sertraline by name, each of which involved a mother and child.
 In 2000, psychiatrist Daksha Emson (right) set fire to herself and her 3-month-old daughter Freya.
 A subsequent inquiry recorded that the tragedy occurred after Daksha had been on Sertraline for just 4 days.

 Last year, Donna Oettinger (left) took her life and that of her 3-year-old son Zaki when she dragged him on to railway tracks in front of a speeding train.
 Donna had undergone several changes of antidepressants over a period of nine months until, finally, she was prescribed Sertraline.